 - Baking Powder: acts as the leavening agent to give your muffin a boost when baking.

 - Can I use baking soda?
-You can substitute ½ tsp of baking powder with ¼ tsp of baking soda.
+You can substitute ½ teaspoon of baking powder with ¼ teaspoon of baking soda.
 You can also leave it out entirely and replace the plain flour with self-rising flour.

 - Chocolate Chips: I mixed half in the batter and the remaining half on top.
 The perfect double chocolate mug cake to satisfy your sweet tooth.